datasciencecampus/pprl_toolkit/README.md

 will be used in file names and GCP storage buckets.
 As such, they need to be descriptive and [unique](https://cloud.google.com/storage/docs/buckets#naming).

-> [!TIP]
+> [!WARNING]
-> It may be worth appending a hash of some sort to every project name to help
+> It is highly recommneded to agree a hash of some sort between you and your
+> collaborators.
+This hash should be appended to the name of every GCP project
-> ensure their uniqueness.
+> to help ensure their uniqueness.
+>
+> If you do not do this, it is likely that `pprl_toolkit` will not work in the
+> cloud.

 Each user will also need to have their Google Cloud administrator grant them certain IAM roles on their project depending on which role(s) they are playing